-The entire equity - accounted investments in associates of the Group were derecognized as the subsidiaries that hold those investments were disposed during the year (Note 31).
+The entire equity - accounted investments in associates of the Group as enumerated below were derecognized as the subsidiaries that hold those investments were disposed in August 2022 (Note 31).

 (i) Qatar International Islamic Bank Q.P.S.C.
 (QIIB)

 QIIB was incorporated under Amiri Decree No.52 of 1990.
 QIIB operates through its head office located on Grand Hamad Street in Doha and 19 local branches.
 The QIIB is listed and its shares are traded on the Qatar Stock Exchange.
 QIIB is engaged in banking, financing and investing activities in accordance with its Articles of Incorporation, Islamic Shari'a rules and principles as determined by the Shari'a Supervisory Board of QIIB and regulations of Qatar Central Bank.